How Does it Work?

 - Negotiation: I will work with each party, individually and jointly, to negotiate an agreement that addresses concerns and interests.

-- Arbitration Option: Participants will have the option to use the mediator in an arbitration role to allow the mediator to serve as an arbitrator to resolve specific issues in dispute.
+- Arbitration Option: Parties will have the option to use the mediator in an arbitration role to allow the mediator to serve as an arbitrator to resolve specific issues in dispute.
 Both parties must agree to this option and also agree that the decision made in this process is binding and not subject to appeal.